MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/change-base-url.md

 > [!NOTE]
 > Once you change the base URL of your portal, the older URL will no longer be accessible and it will become available for other customers to use for their portals.

-1. Go to the Dynamics 365 page and select the **Applications** tab.
+1. Go to the Dynamics 365 admin center and select the **Applications** tab.

 2. Select the name of the portal for which you want to change the base URL, and then select **Manage**.